 Anorexia (diminished appetite) with weight loss

-In order to qualify for disability benefits for kidney disease from the SSA, you must meet certain criteria.
+To qualify for disability benefits, you must provide detailed medical evidence showing that your condition is severe enough to prevent you from working.
+This includes lab results, imaging, and physician documentation.
 At a high level, you need to provide documentation that clearly shows a medical professional diagnosed you with CKD and that your condition is severe enough to prevent you from working or performing daily living activities on your own.

 More specifically, you will need to provide clear medical documentation of any signs, symptoms, and lab findings related to your chronic kidney disease.
-This can include reports from your doctor exams, other medical records, and treatment plans you’ve received for CKD.
+This can include reports from your doctor, exams, other medical records, and treatment plans you’ve received for CKD.
+The SSA will also assess your residual functional capacity—your ability to perform work-related activities despite your condition.

 If you’ve been on treatment plans, it’s also helpful if you have proof that you’ve followed those plans as directed.